stbd/stoolbox/README.md

 Storytelling Toolbox: a small collection of tools to get started with visual applications.

 ## What is this?
 Well, first of all this is a hobby project (so be gentle).
-The idea of SToolbox is to be some kind of collection of tools that help you get started with visual applications on top of OpenGL, and to prepare a development environment by installing commonly used libraries.
-Also, since it is a hobby project, it is a place to test and learn about software architectures and development.
+The idea of SToolbox is to be some kind of collection of tools that help you get started with visual applications on top of OpenGL, as well as a set of scripts that prepare a development environment by installing commonly used libraries.
+And, since it is a hobby project, it is a place to test and learn about software architectures and development.

-Tools in this context means not just a library but also scripts to download and setup development environment.
-To be more specific, SToolbox hopes to be a collection of lightweight tools that could be run on top of/next to any library.
-Examples and prototypes use Boost, GLM, and SDL but SToolbox code should try to not depend on those.
+Currently what this includes is scripts that compile and install libraries that include SDL2, Boost, GLM, GLLoadgen.
+And APIs for creating OpenGL shaders, Vertex Array Objects, loading 3D models, and methods for generating some objects procedurally.

+All this is wrapped into a CMake project.

-Some thoughts that may be seen in code:
+Some thoughts that may be seen in API code:
  * Keep it thin and avoid unnecessary complexity
  * Avoid allocating from heap
  * Keep structures simple and do not try to hide their sizes